Secondary Storage Devices of Computer

 • Backups: Secondary storage enables backups critical for data and system recovery in case of failures and disasters.

-• Archiving: Old and rarely used data can be moved to secondary storage without cluttering primary storage.
+• Archiving: You can move old and rarely used data to secondary storage without cluttering primary storage.

-• Cost Effectiveness: Large capacity secondary storage is available economically compared to volatile primary memory.
+• Cost Effectiveness: You can obtain large-capacity secondary storage more economically compared to volatile primary memory.

 Conclusion